Nonlinear thermoelectric probes of anomalous electron lifetimes in topological Fermi liquids

 which is sourced by the three terms on the right-hand side.
 Here, the first term describes the external Coulomb force, the second term is induced by the thermal gradient that couples to the band velocity, and the third term, which couples the temperature gradient to the anomalous velocity, is of topological origin.
-Note that in 2D, the Berry curvature is normal to the 2D metal surface, \mbox{${\bm \Omega} ({\bf p}) = \Omega ({\bf p}) \hat{\bf z}$}, and the motion is always in plane.
-The relaxation-time approximation assumes that each source term $\psi$ is an eigenmode of the collision integral with a characteristic decay rate, \mbox{${\cal J}\{\psi\} = - \tau^{-1} \psi$}.
-For an interaction-dominated Fermi liquid, these rates will in general be different: The Coulomb force induces a shift in the center-of-mass momentum (as is seen by using the chain rule), which as discussed will not relax by binary collisions, which conserve the canonical momentum, and has infinite lifetime in a clean system.
-The second term in Eq.~\eqref{eq:kineticf1} induces a thermal energy current, which is a higher-order current mode with standard Fermi-liquid scaling \mbox{$\tau_{\rm FL} \sim 1/T^2$}.
+Note that, in 2D, the Berry curvature is normal to the 2D metal surface, \mbox{${\bm \Omega} ({\bf p}) = \Omega ({\bf p}) \hat{\bf z}$}, and the motion is always in plane.
+The relaxation-time approximation assumes that each source term $\psi$ is an eigenmode of the collision integral with a characteristic decay rate \mbox{${\hat{\cal J}}\{\psi\} = - \tau^{-1} \psi$}.
+For an interaction-dominated FL, these rates will in general be different: The Coulomb force induces a shift in the center-of-mass momentum (as is seen by using the chain rule), which as discussed will not relax by binary collisions since they conserve the canonical momentum, and has thus infinite lifetime in a clean system.
+The second term in Eq.~\eqref{eq:kineticf1} induces a thermal energy current, which is a higher-order current mode with standard FL scaling \mbox{$\tau_{\rm FL} \sim 1/T^2$} (where we assume the interaction-dominated limit $\omega \tau_{\rm FL} \simeq 1$).
 The last term, however, describes the topological deformation.
-In anisotropic Fermi liquids, this mode does not induce a thermal current and will thus decay anomalously slowly with general \mbox{$\tau_{\rm AN}\sim 1/T^4$}.
+In anisotropic FLs, this mode does not induce a thermal current and will thus decay anomalously slowly with general \mbox{$\tau_{\rm AN}\sim 1/T^4$} (for which $\omega \tau_{\rm AN} \gg 1$ or, equivalently, $\tau_{\rm AN}/\tau_{\rm FL} \gg 1$).